NCSU-Group70-CSC505-SE-Fall-23/slash/CONTRIBUTING.md

 ### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as GitHub issues.
 Create an issue on that repository with an enhancement or feature tag and provide the following information:
-*	Use a clear and descriptive title for the issue to identify the suggestion.
+* Use a clear and descriptive title for the issue to clearly outline your suggestion.
-*	Provide a step-by-step description of the suggested enhancement in as many details as possible.
+* Furnish a detailed, step-by-step description of the proposed enhancement, offering as much information as possible.
-*	Provide specific examples to demonstrate the steps.
-Include copy/paste able snippets which you use in those examples, as Markdown code blocks.
+* Provide concrete examples to illustrate the steps, incorporating easily copy-and-pasteable code snippets formatted as Markdown code
+  blocks.
-*	Describe the current behavior and explain which behavior you expected to see instead and why.
+* Explain the existing behavior and specify the behavior you anticipated instead, along with the reasons for your expectations.
-*   Documentation is an integral part of our repository.
-Submit updates and improvements to documentations.
-*   Share with us any new exciting feature you might have in mind.
+* Our repository relies on robust documentation.
+Feel free to contribute updates and enhancements to our documentation.
+* If you have any exciting new features in mind, we'd love to hear about them and explore the possibilities.

 ## 🙇 Pull Requests
 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.